 Hubbard Glacier has another impressive feature…It’s backdrop of the Wrangell St-Elias National Park & Kluane National Park in Canada.
 From the water you can see 5 of the 10 highest peaks in North America, including Mt.
 Logan (Canada’s Highest Mountain, and second only to Denali in North America).

 Glacier Bay’s main advantage is that visitors will not just see one amazing glacier, but many.
-There are 8 major glaciers in Glacier Bay.
-Although many of them have receded into the mountains (known as hanging glaciers) so there is less chance of seeing glacier calving activity, but it’s certainly still possible.
+There are 8 major glaciers in Glacier Bay that still reach the water but over 1000 total glaciers in the National Park.
+Many of these glaciers have receded into the mountains (known as hanging glaciers) so there is less chance of seeing glacier calving activity, but it’s certainly still possible.
 Glacier Bay is also a great place to see marine wildlife and pass by floating icebergs.

 Dawes Glacier is at the end Endicott Arm and is everything you think of when picturing a massive Alaskan glacier.
 Dawes Glacier is also famous for it’s very active calving, making it a very exciting glacier to visit.